 Commenting on the epidemic of cyber incidents, Tim Devine, Managing Director of Public Sector & Education at Gallagher, said: “Our research illustrates the scale of the challenge facing local authorities in the UK.
 Councils are facing an unprecedented number of cyber-attacks on daily basis.
 While the majority of these are fended off, it only takes one to get through to cause a significant financial deficit, a cost which the tax payer will ultimately foot.
 Costs and reputational damage at this scale can be devastating for public authorities, many of which are already facing stretched budgets.”

-These recent figures suggest an alarming lack of awareness regarding cyber attacks and the implications they can have for businesses, especially amongst local authorities.
+These recent figures suggest an alarming lack of cyber security awareness regarding cyber attacks and the implications they can have for businesses, especially amongst local authorities.
 The nature of public sector organisations makes them tempting targets for cyber criminals thanks to factors such as lack of education among users, and a substantial amount of personal data held on the general public by councils, schools and universities, the NHS and other social care bodies.

 However, with all this sensitive and Personally Identifiable Information (PII) potentially at risk, effective defence strategies should be front of mind for these organisations.
 Especially with the threat of significant regulatory fines for data breaches looming since the introduction of GDPR and the ICO recently moving to enforce GDPR regulations to the full extent of their powers.